skoren/triobinningScripts/update/readme.md

-# Meryl diff on parent meryl DB and classify child's reads manually
+# Classify child's reads manually before assembly

 ## What is this update about?
 Sometimes, you want to bin the reads your self.
 Yes, there is an easier way to do it, if you already have a meryl k-mer db built.